Tobias Beckett

-Tobias Beckett is a fictional character in the Star Wars franchise, first appearing and portrayed by Woody Harrelson in the 2018 film Solo: A Star Wars Story.
-He is a thief working for the Crimson Dawn crime syndicate and the former mentor of Han Solo, whom he later betrays.
-Beckett is eventually killed by Solo.
+Tobias Beckett is a character in the 2018 film Solo: A Star Wars Story, where he is portrayed by Woody Harrelson.
+He is a thief working for the Crimson Dawn crime syndicate and the former mentor of Han Solo.

 Character

 Creation

 The character was based on the pirate Long John Silver from Treasure Island by Robert Louis Stevenson, which screenwriters Lawrence and Jonathan Kasdan re-read before diving into the script of Solo: A Star Wars Story.
 They looked to create a mentor/apprentice relationship between Beckett and Han Solo similar to that of Silver and Jim Hawkins in Treasure Island.

 Portrayal

 American actor Woody Harrelson portrays Tobias Beckett in Solo: A Star Wars Story.
 Harrelson admitted that he would have turned down the role so he could spend more time with family, but changed his mind after learning that Phoebe Waller-Bridge would be costarring in the film as the droid L3-37, since he was a big fan of Waller-Bridge's tragicomedy series Fleabag.